armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-8-31.md

 ## Fixes

-Fixed an issue where the Kubernetes objects for accounts added using the Agent did not show up in the UI.
+Fixed an issue where the Kubernetes objects for accounts added using the Armory Agent did not show up in the UI.